jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Preface

-Laying the Foundation - Understanding Life and Evolution before Claryifying the Human Condition:
+Laying the Foundation - Understanding Life and Evolution before Clarifying the Human Condition:

 There's this really good old film called "Thirty Seconds Over Tokyo".
 I watched it in film class back in college.
-The film is based on the Doolittle Raid, in which 16 U.S. bombers launched from an aircraft carrier to strike Tokyo, to revive Americ's self-confidence after the devastating Pearl Harbor attacks.
+The film is based on the Doolittle Raid that took place after Japan attacked America at Pearl Harbor.

 The film is a classic because of its pacing.
-The actually raid, while very dangerous for the crewman, was short and did not inflict much damage.
-Instead of a typical war movie, the audience had to appreciate the journey of the people involved as they slowly built up the knowledge and guts to launch heavy bombers off an aircraft carrier deep in enemy territory.
-The filmmakers did an excellent job, expecially with the title, "Thirty Seconds Over Tokyo" which prepares the audience to watch the slow build up of tension until the climax; will the daring raid succeed and who will survive?
+The actual raid was small and did not inflict much damage.
+Because it could not be the typical action-packed war movie, the filmmakers needed the audience to appreciate the journey of the people involved; after all it was the first-time anyone launched heavy bombers off an aircraft.
+The story works because the audience expects the slow build up of tension as the daring American crewman slowly prepare to attack the enemy deep and regain America's self-confidence.

+As you read this book, you may find yourself wondering what this has to do with changing the conventional wisdom about human identity and purpose.
+Just as the filmmakers of "Thirty Seconds Over Tokyo" built tension by focusing on the journey, we must lay the foundations before we can explore a new identity.

-As you begin reading this book, you may find yourself think what does this have to do with changing the conventional wisdom about human identity and purpose.
-The central thesis of "Techvolution" is that our species has evolved beyond simply being defined by our biological attributes - we have become a technological species, with our tools and innovations playing a fundamental role in shaping our civilization and determing our futures.
-Thus, your primary identity should be the technology in your hand, not the history of your forebears, the genes if your DNA, or the self-identity if your head.
-Since technological evolution is your future, your politics and policies, hopes and prayers should be in getting better tools in your hand as fast as possible.
+The central thesis of "Techvolution" is that our species has evolved beyond simply being defined by our biological attributes.
+We have become a technological species, with our tools and innovations playing a fundamental role in shaping our civilization and determining our futures.

+Rather than defining ourselves solely by our biological attributes or cultural heritage, we could consider our technological abilities as a fundamental aspect of our identity.
+Since technological evolution is your future, your favorite politics and policies, hopes and prayers should be in getting better tools in your hand as fast as possible.

-None of this means you must throw away your culture, friends, music, of anything else you enjoy.
-Recognizing the primacy of your technological identity only means recognizing that tools are how humanity prospers, thus you should put improving your toolset as your first priority and thus most important identity.
-This mindset makes it much easier to know who your true allies: anyone who puts better tools in your hand is your ally, anyway who does not is neutral, and someone who gets in your way is an adversary.
+None of this means you must throw away your culture, friends, music, or anything else you enjoy.
+Recognizing the primacy of your technological identity means prioritizing the development of better tools, because that is the key to humanity's prosperity.
+Searching for better tools does not have to be your social life, but it should be your primary political and economic life.
+This mindset makes it much easier to know who your true political and economic allies are: anyone who puts better tools in your hand is your ally, anyone who does not is neutral, and someone who gets in your way is an adversary.

-This is an ambitious and provocative claim, I acknowledge.
-Most people today, from all walks of life, are very passionate about their identities.
-So much so I do not want to list any for fear of distracting anyone.
-So, in order to build a truly robust and convincing case for this new identity, it is essential that we first establish a solid foundation in the basic principles governing life and evolution on our planet.
-Only then can we fully grasp the profound implications of the humanity and technology co-evolution.
+This idea is bold and may be contentious.
+Most people today, from all walks of life, are very passionate about their current identities.
+So much so that I do not want to list any for fear of distracting anyone.
+So, in order to build a truly robust and convincing case for a new technological identity, it is essential that we first establish a solid foundation in the basic principles governing life and evolution on our planet.

+Only then can we fully grasp the profound implications of humanity's and technology's burgeoning co-evolution.
 The opening chapters of this book will thus take you on a journey through some of the foundational scientific concepts that underpin our understanding of the natural world.

-We will explore how the immutable laws of physics, chemistry, and geology have dictated the development of life by turning Earth into a sort of gameboard life must play.
-We investigage how life wins the game by defining the very essence of "life" itself, and unpack the core mechanisms the laws of biology and evolution which have driven the incredible diversity of living organisms: the players of the game so to speak.
-Finally, we will trace the epic arc of life's evolution, from the first single-celled microbes to the rise of complex multicellular lifeforms that together inside ecosystems have turned the gameboard of Earth into the only oasis for Life in the known universe; a lifeboat if you will.
+We will explore how the immutable laws of physics, chemistry, and geology have dictated the development of life by turning Earth into a sort of gameboard to play on.
+We will investigate how life wins the game by defining the very essence of "life" itself.
+We will also unpack the core mechanisms of the laws of biology and evolution, which have driven the incredible diversity of living organisms - the players of the game, so to speak.

+Afterwards, we will trace the epic arc of life's evolution, from the first single-celled microbes to the rise of complex multicellular lifeforms that together inside ecosystems have turned the gameboard of Earth into the only oasis for life in the known universe - a lifeboat, if you will.

-Much like the classic film "Thirty Seconds Over Tokyo," we must lay this essential groundwork.
-While these early sections may not immediately dive into the idea of humanity as a "technological species," this groundwork is absolutely vital.
+Much like the classic film "Thirty Seconds Over Tokyo", we must lay this essential groundwork.
+While these early sections may not immediately dive into the idea of humanity as a "technological species", this groundwork is absolutely vital.
 Only by grasping the fundamental patterns and drivers of biological evolution can we truly appreciate the radical implications of our technological evolution - a transformation that, I will argue, represents nothing short of a new phase in the history of civilization.

 As we set out on this intellectual journey, I invite you to join me in reimagining the human story with technology at its center.
 Together, let's explore the profound implications of our technological evolution and discover a new framework for understanding ourselves and our place in the world.
 Happily, our destination is a world where human conflict is minimized and cooperation is maximized, not out of ideological idealism, but like every other creature, our natural evolutionary self-interest.

 ## Foreword